Dani-op/Dani-op/README.md

 # 💫 About Me:
-🔭 Final year IT Student at @OtagoPolytechnic<br><br>Dedicated, self-motivated, full-stack IT student passionate about leveraging technology to drive meaningful change.
+🔭 iT Graduate from @OtagoPolytechnic<br><br>Dedicated, self-motivated, full-stack IT student passionate about leveraging technology to drive meaningful change.
 My well-rounded skill set enables me to tackle projects from frontend to backend development.
 Experienced in deployment and other essential tasks, I consistently strive to expand my expertise and adapt to the ever-evolving tech landscape.

 ## 🌐 Socials: